preneond/preneond/README.md

 ### Hi there 👋

-I’m Ondrej Prenek, AI & Machine Learning Engineer at IBM Czech Republic, Prague.
+I’m Ondrej Prenek, AI & Machine Learning Engineer, currently working on the project in MSD, as a freelancer.

 **3 years of work experience** in the AI & Machine Learning field, building projects for the clients, using different programming tools and languages like Python, C/C++, Java.